plzm/rag-vector-agent-semantic-kernel/labs/lab5/readme.md

 dotnet run
 ```

-3. Ask a question that would be in the Microsoft S1 statement, like: **What LinkedIn's revenue last quarter?**
+3. Ask a question that would be in the Microsoft S1 statement, like: **What was LinkedIn's revenue last quarter?**

 Then look through the console logs to find which function was called.
-For example, after t the AutoFunctionInvocationLoggingFilter is see:
+For example, after the AutoFunctionInvocationLoggingFilter is see:

 ```console
 PdfRetrieverPlugin-Retrieve({"question":"LinkedIn revenue last quarter"})
 ```

-Now ask a question not related to Microsoft at all, like: **When is the next Boston Azure meetup?**
+Now ask a question that isn't related to Microsoft at all, like: **When is the next Boston Azure meetup?**

 Now when you look through the console logs, you should see something like: